urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/dt/dtts.md

     'yes a'

 In common practice `.=` is often used inside of [`?`]() runes, where switching on equality is needed.
-Here we construct a simple gate to test if our sample is equal to `'a'` and produce either `'yes a'` or `'not a'` accordingly.
+Here we construct a simple function to test if our argument is equal to `'a'` and produce either `'yes a'` or `'not a'` accordingly.